 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Rent, Core Scientific, Torrid, and Olaplex and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Rent the Runway, Inc. (NASDAQ: RENT), Core Scientific, Inc. (NASDAQ: CORZ), Torrid Holdings, Inc. (NYSE: CURV), and Olaplex Holdings, Inc. (NASDAQ: OLPX).
+NEW YORK, Jan.
+08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Rent the Runway, Inc. RENT, Core Scientific, Inc. CORZ, Torrid Holdings, Inc. CURV, and Olaplex Holdings, Inc. OLPX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: pursuant to the company's October 2021 IPO